 If you’re planning on building or renovating in Victoria, it’s essential to understand the state’s building regulations.
 These Victorian building regulations are designed to ensure that buildings are constructed safely, to a high standard, and with the health and wellbeing of occupants in mind.
 The regulations cover a wide range of areas, including building design, materials, construction methods, and safety features.

 It’s important to note that the building regulations are regularly updated to reflect changes in technology, building practices, and community needs.
 As such, it’s essential to stay up-to-date with the latest regulations and requirements, particularly if you’re planning a major building project.
-The VBA website is an excellent resource for information on the building regulations, as well as for finding licensed builders and tradespeople in your area.
+The BPC website is an excellent resource for information on the building regulations, as well as for finding licensed builders and tradespeople in your area.

 Understanding the Building Regulations 2018